SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    created for every SQL statement (without manual `BEGIN`), and every transaction will be automatically committed.

-   Autocommit can be detrimental to performance, as for each transaction, SQLite requires to open, access and close the database file.
+   Autocommit can be detrimental to performance, as for each write-transaction, SQLite requires to open, access and close the journal file.
 If it is used in multi-threaded context, then there is also the lock overhead.

+   > For more information on the journal file, see the contens about rollback
+   > journal in Ch3.

 2. The `BEGIN` command takes SQLite out of the *autocommit* state, into the manual commit mode, and thus starts a transaction.